karansikka1/Foodx/README.md

 FIXME: Add figure for banner

-# iFood 2018 Competition
+# iFood-211 2018 Challenge
-Identifying the food items in an image can automate food intake monitoring to maintain a healthy diet.
-Food classification is a challenging problem due to a large number of food categories, high visual similarity between different food items as well as limited datasets.
-In this competition, we provide a dataset of FIXME food items (prepared, not raw) with FIXME training images and FIXME test images.
-The goal is to learn a model from training data to correctly classify the test images.
+Being able to automatically identify the food items in an image can assist towards food intake monitoring to maintain a healthy diet.
+Food classification is a challenging problem due to a large number of food categories, high visual similarity between different food categories as well as limited datasets for training deep models.
+In this competition, we introduce a novel dataset of 211 fine-grained food categories (prepared, not raw) with FIXME training images.
+The goal is to learn a model from training data to correctly classify the food class in a test image.

+FIXME(ksikka-comment): Parneet mention that we crawl data from web images in the intro and also provide a manually cleaned set.
+Our future aim is to expand these categories and so on.

 The main challenges are: